shiro/caps2esc2tab/README.md

 with `SHIFT` + `LEFT_ALT` it is possible to pass through the `LEFT_ALT` key without pausing the mapping.

-## Why?

-- Add a new modifier key
-- Make keybindings more convenient

 ## Dependencies

 - [Interception Tools][interception-tools]